 Study abroad in Montreal this summer and prepare for college with engaging courses on the campus of McGill University, often referred to as the “Harvard of the North”.
 This pre-college summer program for high school students is designed to balance academic enrichment and personal growth with fun group excursions, new experiences and free time to explore one of the top student cities in the world!
 Students will enjoy the independence and freedom that they desire, balanced with the structure, guidance and staff supervision that parents expect.
 What better way to spend the summer than making new friends, getting a taste of college life, and immersing yourself in the vibrant city of Montreal?

 This is the 14-day version of this high school summer program on the McGill campus.
-Longer 21-day and 28-day versions are available.
+A longer 21-day version is available.

 About This Program

 Experience college life with the balance of engaging courses, group excursions, and free time.